Lissy93/framework-benchmarks/.github/README.md

 ---

 ### Frameworks Covered
-- Svelte
+- ✅ Svelte
-- React
+- ✅ React
-- Vue
+- ✅ Vue
-- Qwik
+- ✅ Qwik
 - Lit
 - Alpine.js
-- Solid
+- ✅ Solid
 - Astro
 - Van.js
-- Angular
+- ✅ Angular
 - Marko
 - Million.js
 - Nue
+- jQuery
+- ✅ Vanilla JS

 ---

 ## App Requirements

+Every app is built with identical requirements (as validated by the shared test suite), and uses the same assets, styles, and data.
+The only difference is the framework used to build each.

 ### Technical Requirements
 Why a weather app?
 Because it enables us to use all the critical features of any frontend framework, including: